ratgdo/homekit-ratgdo/README.md

 # homekit-ratgdo

-A native HomeKit implementation for the ratgdo device.
+A native HomeKit implementation for the ratgdo device that requires no other supporting infrastructure (e.g. Home Assistant, Homebridge, MQTT, etc).

+> [!IMPORTANT]
-This is a work-in-progress implementation.
+> This is a work-in-progress implementation that is ready for early-alpha testing only.
+I am pretty
+> sure it won't leave your garage open to thieves and light your cat on fire.

 ## Current task list